hpcx365/EasyTeleport/README.md

 `/tpaccept` Accept all requests that have not timed out.

+`/tpaccept <source-player>` Accept the request from a specific player.

 `/home` Teleport you to home.

 `/sethome` Set home at your current position.